Bam! NASA spacecraft crashes into asteroid in defense test

 Dart’s on-board camera, a key part of this smart navigation system, caught sight of Dimorphos barely an hour before impact.

-“Woo hoo,” exclaimed Johns Hopkins mission systems engineer Elena Adams.
+“Woo hoo,” exclaimed Adams, a mission systems engineer at Johns Hopkins.
 “We’re seeing Dimorphos, so wonderful, wonderful.”

 A mini satellite followed a few minutes behind to take photos of the impact.
 The Italian Cubesat was released from Dart two weeks ago.